-&lt;sup>37 Sasamori Gisuke, Nantō tanken (1894) (Tokyo: Kokusho Kankōkai, 1973), 401.
+37 Sasamori Gisuke, Nantō tanken (1894) (Tokyo: Kokusho Kankōkai, 1973), 401.

-&lt;sup>38 Wilfrid Hambly, The History of Tattooing and its Significance, with some Account of other Forms of Corporal Marking (London: Witherby, 1925).
-81 a world historical context emphasizing their historical differences from Japan.
+38 Wilfrid Hambly, The History of Tattooing and its Significance, with some Account of other Forms of Corporal Marking (London: Witherby, 1925).
+81 tattoos most likely derived from trade relations with places like Samoa and Borneo.
+By situating the Ryukyu Islands in the cultural sphere of Polynesia and Indonesia, Ifa placed the Southern Islands in a world historical context emphasizing their historical differences from Japan.
 In this case, Ifa worked to resist Japan's assimilationist policies that sought to erase these ethno-religious traditions.